 How to get there

-A convenient way of getting there is by skytrain to the N2 Phaya Thai station on Phaya Thai Road.
+A convenient way of getting there is by the Green Line (BTS Sky Train Sukhumvit Line) to the N2 Phaya Thai Station on Phaya Thai Road.
 Turn right into Sri Ayutthaya Road past the Florida Hotel at the junction.
 The museum is about 300 m from the junction.

 Opening hours are daily 9:00 am – 4:00 pm.
 Admission fee is 100 baht.